GMindigo08/Spatial-Transcriptomics-Kidney-Tissue-Cell-Mapping-CosMx-/README.md

 is to develop skills in handling and visualizing spatial transcriptomics data.

 Repository Contents
-• Kidney_Spacial_Omics.py: Python script for analyzing and visualizing spatial transcriptomics data.
-The script includes: o Subsetting diseased and non-diseased samples. o Plotting cell type clusters. o Visualizing spatial expression of specific cell types and genes.
+Kidney_Spacial_Omics.py: Python script for analyzing and visualizing spatial transcriptomics data.
+The script includes:

+Subsetting diseased and non-diseased samples.

+Plotting cell type clusters.

+Visualizing spatial expression of specific cell types and genes.

-• Data Source: The dataset is derived from the study: https://www.biorxiv.org/content/10.1101/2022.10.24.513598v2.full o GEO Accession: Series GSE211785
+Data Source: The dataset is derived from the study: https://www.biorxiv.org/content/10.1101/2022.10.24.513598v2.full

+GEO Accession: Series GSE211785